yahya-ben/Islamic_geometric_patterns_app/README.md

 ## **Project Description 📜**

-Welcome to the Islamic Geometric Patterns mobile app! 🎉 Developed using the powerful React Native framework, our application addresses a common challenge faced by artisans and professionals who lack suitable tools to design and share their intricate geometric Islamic patterns with clients or fellow artisans.
-Our ultimate goal is to preserve this precious heritage and make it accessible to everyone.
+Amazed by the aesthetic beauty and the geometric and algorithmic secrets of Islamic geometric patterns, and motivated to preserve this precious heritage and make it accessible to everyone, we embarked on a project as part of our final year at the Faculty of Sciences, Rabat.
+Our goal was to explore this fascinating world and develop a mobile app using the React Native framework.

 🔹 **Create Stunning Patterns:** With this app, you can easily create beautiful Islamic patterns that you often see adorning mosque entrances and homes.